 Navaratri, along with Mahashivaratri, is one of the leading Hindu festivals, celebrated with great fervour throughout India.
 In Sanskrit, Nava means ‘nine’ and ratri means ‘nights’; the Navaratri festival lasts for nine nights and ten days.
 Its purpose is to celebrate the Universal Mother, or Shakti: the primordial and creative force.

-In some parts of India like Tamil Nadu, the ‘Shakti’ is personified by three different goddesses during Navaratri:
+In Tamil Nadu, the ‘Shakti’ is personified by three different goddesses during Navaratri:

 Symbolically, it means you have conquered all the qualities of the previous 9 days.
 It is a day of good omen for starting a new job or a new business.

 In some North Indian states, especially West Bengal and its capital Kolkata, Navaratri is known as Durga Puja, or Durgotsava (Festival of Durga).
 This takes place on the last five days of Navaratri.